Leisure facilities are allowed to continue holding organised classes - such as spin sessions - with more than six participants.

 The government guidance details what you’ll need to show when you enter the UK to prove you are exempt.
 This differs between categories but typically includes proof of your name and address, the name of your employer and what work you’ll be doing.

-I will be back in the UK after 8 June, therefore I will have to quarantine.
 Will my flatmates have to quarantine as well because of me?
 From Matteo in London

 Unless your flatmates were travelling with you, they do not need to self-isolate or quarantine with you.